This Legislative Update is provided by Nick Norman, Director, Legislative Affairs for the RPOA

 HB421, Real Estate Brokerage Regulation

-Title: relative to regulation of real estate brokerage and sales by the real estate commission.
+Title: relative to regulation of real estate brokerage and sales by the real

 Property Owner Position: LimitedImpact; You Decide